 Table 1 presents the demographic distribution of Upper Basic teachers across the three senatorial districts in Edo State.
 Out of a total of 15,000 teachers, Edo North and Edo South each had 5,100 teachers (34.0%), while Edo Central had 4,800 teachers (32.0%).

 Research Question 1

 What is the level of digital literacy among Social Studies teachers in Upper Basic Schools in Edo State?

-Table 2: Mean Score of Teachers on Level of Digital Literacy
+Table 2.
+Mean Score of Teachers on Level of Digital Literacy